 Introduction: The Foundations of Germanic Warfare

 The Germanic tribes that inhabited northern Europe during the Iron Age and early medieval period are often remembered for their fierce resistance against the Roman Empire.
 Yet their military prowess was not simply a matter of individual bravery.
 It rested on a complex social and political structure that balanced kinship, personal loyalty, and collective decision-making.
 Understanding how these tribes organized for war requires a close look at their hierarchies—especially the roles of kings, war leaders, and the tribal elders who guided strategy behind the scenes.
-This article explores the layered command system of Germanic armies and the critical influence elders exerted over warfare decisions.
+This article explores the layered command system of Germanic armies and the critical influence elders exerted over warfare decisions, from the halls of the thing to the front lines of battle.

 Germanic Military Hierarchies: From King to Warband